isawangyx/tp/docs/SettingUp.md

 1. **Set up CI**

    This project comes with a GitHub Actions config files (in `.github/workflows` folder).
-When GitHub detects those files, it will run the CI for your project automatically at each push to the `master` branch or to any PR.
-No set up required.
+The files are set up to automate the workflows of testing through CI whenever any push to the master or PR is made.

 1. **Learn the design**

-   When you are ready to start coding, we recommend that you get some sense of the overall design by reading about [AddressBook’s architecture](DeveloperGuide.md#architecture).
+   When you are ready to start coding, we recommend that you get some sense of the overall design by reading about [AddressBook’s architecture](DeveloperGuide.md#architecture), given that KrustyKrab is based off AddressBook-Level3.

 1. **Do the tutorials**
-   These tutorials will help you get acquainted with the codebase.
+   These tutorials will help you get acquainted with the AddressBook-Level3 codebase, and provide familiarity with our application.

    * [Tracing code](https://se-education.org/guides/tutorials/ab3TracingCode.html)
    * [Adding a new command](https://se-education.org/guides/tutorials/ab3AddRemark.html)